TimothyStiles/how-to-research-almost-anything/03-access-almost-any-scientific-paper.md

 ![article](resources/article.png)

-**You now have access to 64.5 million research articles!** If sci-hub ever goes down or isn't work check [wikipedia to see what sci-hub links are currently working](https://en.wikipedia.org/wiki/Sci-Hub).
+**You now have access to 64.5 million research articles!** If sci-hub ever goes down or isn't working check [wikipedia to see what sci-hub links are currently working](https://en.wikipedia.org/wiki/Sci-Hub).

 ## Zotero - An Open Source Citation Manager